 Why are they useful?

 Let’s say you regularly need to type in several terminal commands one after another for some reason.
 Instead of typing out each command every time, it makes more sense to put them into a file that can be run all at once, executing each command in the order that you placed them.
 That’s what a shell script does in a nutshell, excuse the pun.

-To give you an idea of what this looks like, here’s an example of (an entirely useless) Bash script that creates a new file, adds some text to the file, outputs the file contents on screen, and then removes the file as if nothing ever happened:
+To give you an idea of what this looks like, here’s an example of a (completely useless) Bash script that creates a new file, adds some text to the file, outputs the file contents on screen, and then removes the file as if nothing ever happened:

 Which brings us to the point of this tutorial: how to run a shell script in Ubuntu.